 Lying on the back to watch TV will not lead to eye problems as long as you are not too near to the TV.
 Lying on the side, however, causes the image to be rotated horizontally and can lead to eye strain.

 To improve a child’s eyesight, always reiterate this point to them – seeing far is better than seeing near.

 Many children spend too much time on handheld devices.
-Reduce your child’s time spent on such devices during mealtimes and traveling times.
+Reduce your child’s time spent on such devices during mealtimes and travelling times.
 Encourage conversations during meal times.
-When traveling in the car or bus, encourage them to look out of the windows.
+When travelling in the car or bus, encourage them to look out of the windows.

 When reading and writing, encourage your child to do this under good lighting and to sit at an appropriate distance from these reading materials (30 to 40 cm for books).

 For a child of school-going age, always remind them to take vision breaks.
 They should take a short break (close the eyes or look away for 10 to 15 seconds), after every half an hour of near work.